 A More Strategic Approach to Marketing

-Getting your startup out of the Founder’s Plateau, and getting out of it quickly is crucial for the next phase of growth.
-This is the time when the Founders should start seeking outside help, in terms of mentors, strategic partners, hire experts and consultants.
+Getting your startup out of the Channel Plateau, and getting out of it quickly is crucial for the next phase of growth.
+This is the time when the Founders should start seeking expert help.

 Marketing, however, is much harder to solve for than any other company vertical.
-Specially on the digital front, you have so many people saying so many things – it can get mind boggling.
-To add to that, the ever evolving, ever changing digital world.
+Especially on the digital front, you have so many people saying so many things – it can get mind boggling.
+To add to that, the ever-evolving, ever-changing digital world.

 So how do you really approach a marketing plan that’ll move you in the right direction?